cixgnf/PythonChallenge/README.md

 # Level 1: map.html
 http://www.pythonchallenge.com/pc/def/map.html

 The title of the page is "What about making trans?".
 Tells us that we are doing some kind of conversion.
-As you can see from the picture, K to M, O to Q, E to G is like an encryption method.
+As we can see from the picture, K to M, O to Q, E to G is like an encryption method.
 The passage below the picture looks like cipher text.
-In alphabetical order KLM, OPQ, EFG, you can find that the rule is to shift each letter two places in the alphabetical order table.
+In alphabetical order KLM, OPQ, EFG, we can find that the rule is to shift each letter two places in the alphabetical order table.

 ```python
 def  Caesar(str0):